Love shouldn't feel like survival.

 It’s your body protecting you.

 A Connection Breach happens when your need for closeness runs into the rules you learned about love.
+Somewhere along the way, you absorbed messages like:

-Don’t show too much.
+don’t show too much,

-Don’t need too much.
+don’t need too much,

-Don’t be too much.
+don’t be too much.

 So when connection feels uncertain, your system pulls you into survival.